 DASIE™ Dog Abdominal Surrogate for Instructional Exercise

-See Holmberg, et al 1993 for evaluation.
+See Holmberg et al 1993 for evaluation.

 Dog abdomen, ovariohysterectomy simulator